 - Asana.
 This app helps students keep track of their assignments, classwork, and school collaborations, as well as keeping work schedules and tasks neatly organized.
 It’s especially good for management of tasks, monitoring project progress and working with a team.

 - Google Drive.
 Don’t underestimate the importance and usefulness of Google Drive and its ability to securely store and provide access to your files and assignments.
 It also is great for team-based projects and allows you to collaborate with classmates or send your work digitally to your instructors for feedback.

 Going back to school can seem overwhelming, especially if you already have a lot on your plate.
 Incorporating a few simple tips, such as communicating with instructors throughout the course, connecting with other students, and getting a good organization system in place can make the difference to your success.

 The online Registered Nurse to Bachelor of Science in Nursing (RN to BSN) program at Mississippi College is designed with working nurses in mind.
 It is a faith-based program that offers the ultimate in flexibility and convenience.
 You can choose from multiple start dates and take as few courses per session as is convenient for you.
-And with a 16:1 student-to-faculty ratio, you can count on a quality education and individualized instruction.
+The 16:1 student-to-faculty ratio means you can count on a quality education and individualized instruction.
 Success is well within your reach.